Exterior view of an office building, the GOLDBECK building with a red façade and yellow shutters embedded in a green environment.

 2006

-Establishment of the Building Redevelopment unit.
+Establishment of the Building Refurbishment unit.
 Besides new-builds, GOLDBECK now also carries out the design and construction of energetic, architectural and functional refurbishments.

 Founding of GOLDBECK Public Partner GmbH